fiachra369/SQA_FinalAssignment/README.md

 Each new functionality should be assigned to its own branch, which can then be moved to the central repository for backup and collaboration.
 Feature branches should never branch off of master; instead, they should parent off of the parent branch.
 When a function is finished, it is integrated back into the build branch.

+## Code Reviews

+**What is a Code Review?**

+A code review is a procedure in which someone other than the code's author reviews it.
+Code reviews are an important part of the software development process because they help to minimize technical debt and ensure continuity in the codebase.
+Everyone makes mistakes when writing code, but it's critical to catch them before they hit production and cause harm.

+**In the future**

+Your code review checklist, like your team's code style, can evolve over time.
+It's important to keep updating your checklist as your code progresses, and you gain more experience to ensure that it covers every aspect of your code.

+**Benefits of Code Reviews:**

+1. You notice bugs early on
+2. Stability of the team
+3. You teach and share your experience
+4. Your design and execution are consistent.

+**What to do when reviewing a pull request**

+* **Naming**
+  Did the developer choose clear names for variables, classes, methods, etc.?

+* **Tests**
+  Does the code have correct and well-designed tests?

+* **Complexity**
+  Is the code more complex than it needs to be?

+* **Design**
+  Is the code is well-designed?

+* **Relevancy**
+  Is the developer implementing things they might need in the future but don’t know they need now?

+**Example**